CloudI/website/_build/html/_sources/Trouble_Shooting.txt

 WebSocket Connections Fail
 ===========================
 Verify that WebSockets are enabled in the Cowboy configuration.
-See the section on *Enabling WebSockets* in this tutorial for more details.
+See the section :ref:`enabling_websockets_reference` in this tutorial for more details.

 .. index::
  single: erl_crash.dump